 The great thing about the 800 MCA West Marine Dual Purpose Flooded battery is that it can be used for high-discharge starting and slow deep-cycle discharge.
 That makes it a great choice for houseboats, where one battery bank is responsible for starting the engine and powering electrical systems aboard.

-West Marine 800 MCA Dual-Purpose Flooded batteries are available for $179.99 each, and an additional core fee applies unless you swap out an old 12-volt battery for recycling.
+You can purchase the West Marine 800 MCA Dual-Purpose Flooded batteries from the official West Marine website at $179.99 each, and an additional core fee applies unless you swap out an old 12-volt battery for recycling.